Q: Should I use the liquid concentrated dyes or the dye blocks?

-A: The dyes that we carry are not safe to use in any body products.
-Because they are not formulated for use in body products, they would stain your skin if they are used..
+A: The dyes that we carry are not safe to use in any body products, this includes the whitening powder.
+Because they are not formulated for use in body products, they would stain your skin if they are used.

 Q: How do I clean up a liquid dye spill?